 You are responsible for all college bills not covered by your financial aid.
 All charges that you incur during a semester that are not covered by financial aid must be paid by you before you will be able to register again.

-If you have questions of any kind relating to paying your college costs with your financial aid, please telephone or email our office at email@example.com for a prompt response.
+If you have questions of any kind relating to paying your college costs with your financial aid, please call our office 989-275-5000, ext.
+257 or email us at email@example.com for a prompt response.

 Federal Return of Funds/Repayment Policy (Federal Regulation 668.22)